buildingSMART-Finland/InfraModel/README.md

 ### /.github/workflows
 Workflows folder contains the github actions CI automation script(s).

-### /CI
-CI folder contains the build tools and templates for the document generation, used by github actions.
-The toolchain processes and combines the raw markdown documents to one, and then uses pandoc to convert markdwn to publisheable documents (word,pdf,html).
-Toolchain also processes the schemas and produces verification schema and enumeration excel document.

 ### /examples
 Examples folder contains documented example files/filesets following this specification.
 Example documentation shall follow the template available at /examples/sample-data-template.md.
 See /examples/README.md for more details